muench-develops/Medium_example_SignalR/README.md

-# SignalR Real-Time Communication Example Solution
+# SignalR 101: A Beginner's Guide to Real-time Web Communication in .NET 6
 This example solution demonstrates how to build real-time communication in .NET web applications using SignalR.
 The solution contains three projects:

 - Server Hub: A .NET Web API project that serves as the server hub for real-time communication.